RichardO82/Quadcopter/README.md

 # Quadcopter
-Quadcopter project built from scratch: hardware, flight control PCB and firmware.
-Project spanned roughly from 2011 to 2015.
+Quadcopter project built from scratch: hardware, flight control PCB and firmware, from 2015.

 Watch the Video: